mvolkmann/blog/src/oci-smalltalk-article.md

 There is no method named `average` in the `Array` class, so it must be defined in a superclass, but which one?
-Right-click "Array" in the second pane and select "browse hierarchy" to open a Hierarchy Browser.
+Right-click "Array" in the second pane and select "browse hierarchy" to open a Hierarchy Browser (shown in the screenshot below).
 This shows that `Array` is a subclass of `ArrayedCollection` which is a subclass of `SequenceableCollection` which is a subclass of `Collection`.
-We could check each of those classes to find the one that defines the `average` method.
+We could examine each of those classes to find the one that defines the `average` method, but there's an easier way to find it.u
-But there's another way.

 Open a "Message Names" window, and enter "average" in the "Search" input.
 This lists three methods whose names contain "average"